johanneskastl/ansible-role-update_all_packages/README.md

 Dependencies
 ------------

-Needs the reboot role to trigger a reboot after setting the hostname.
+Needs the reboot role to trigger a reboot after applying all updates.

 Example Playbook
 ----------------